 Step Six: The IFSAC Manager will send out confirmation letters to the nominators (submitters) showing receipt of the application.

-Step Seven: During the fall meeting the Martin E. Grimes Review Committee will review the nomination applications and supporting documentation for eligibility and completeness.
-The nomination applications that meet the criteria of the Martin E. Grimes Award will be recommended by the Martin E. Grimes Review Committee to the IFSAC Certificate Assembly Board of Governors.
+Step Seven: During the fall meeting the Awards Committee will review the nomination applications and supporting documentation for eligibility and completeness.
+The nomination applications that meet the criteria of the Martin E. Grimes Award will be recommended by the Awards Committee to the IFSAC Certificate Assembly Board of Governors.

 Step Eight: The IFSAC Certificate Assembly Board of Governors will review the recommended nominations and decide whether or not to select award recipients.